Impact of BWCs on Citizen Complaints: Directory of Outcomes

 Currently, directories for citizen complaints are available below, though additional outcomes are forthcoming.
 If you have any questions, please contact Dr. Michael White (email@example.com), Dr. Janne Gaub (firstname.lastname@example.org), or the BWC TTA Team (email@example.com).

-The Citizen Complaint Directory provides information on 26 published studies or reports that examine the impact of BWCs on the prevalence of citizen complaints.
+The updated Citizen Complaint Directory provides information on 29 published studies or reports that examine the impact of BWCs on the prevalence of citizen complaints.
+Three studies have been added to this updated directory.
 Two notable findings emerge:

-- Twelve of the 26 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
-Only five studies are below Level 3.
+- Fifteen of the 29 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.

-- Twenty of the 26 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.
+- Twenty-two of the 29 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.

 Taken together, the current body of research strongly demonstrates that police BWCs lead to reductions in citizen complaints against police.